 History of the Scholarship Fund

 The Mike Muth Basketball Scholarship Fund (Fund) is administered by a volunteer board of directors.
 The Fund relies solely on individual donations to enable it to provide scholarships.
 Since 1995 the Fund has received over $200,000 in donations from the community thus enabling it to provide 31 Palmetto High School graduates with scholarships as of 2015.

 Mike Muth died in October of 1994.
 In November of that year Marion and Betty Middleton called Mike’s mom, Gertrude Muth, to say that with her permission they would like to establish a basketball scholarship fund in Mike’s memory.
 Mrs. Muth was humbled, surprised and delighted by their thoughtfulness.
 So the process of establishing the Fund began by setting it up as a 501(c)(3) entity under the federal tax code.
 Dan Collins, an attorney in Greenville and a former Palmetto High School classmate of Mike’s, volunteered to handle the required legalities.
 Elisabeth Pickelsimer, a long-time friend and former student of Mrs. Muth’s, lead the effort to develop the criteria to receive the scholarship.

 The first $1,000 scholarship was awarded at the end of the 1994-1995 school year and was renewed annually provided the recipient maintained the appropriate grade point average at a post-secondary school.
-The award is now $2,000 and remains renewable annually.
+With the cost of tuition continually increasing, the board made an effort to increase the award to $2,500 and remains renewable annually.
+This change goes into effect in 2020.
 Of the 35 recipients who have earned the scholarship, nearly 75 percent have successfully completed their post-secondary education.